Uruguayan Carnival

 Carnival in Uruguay is a festival that takes place every year in Uruguay from mid January to late February.
 It is considered to be the longest carnival in the world.
 The Carnival draws root from candombe, Murga and tablados, which are forms of expression of Uruguayan culture through dance and music.
 From its conception, the Uruguayan Carnival has evolved into a dance parade in which different comparsas, groups of street performers in Latin American festivals, play the drums and dance at the "Desfile Inaugural del Carnaval" and "Desfile de Llamadas" parade.
 The biggest carnival celebrations are in the capital Montevideo and can last up to 40 days.
-They involve a series of cultural events such as dance parades in the streets, street stages called "tablados" and an artistic contest in the "Teatro de Verano" (Summer Theatre) in Montevideo.
+They involve a series of cultural events such as dance parades in the streets, street stages called "tablados" and an artistic contest in the Teatro de Verano.